MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/required-diagnostic-data.md

 - **ConsentSurface** - The specific technology being used to retrieve and render the consent experience

-- **ConsentType** - The type of consent presented to the user, i.e., Prominent Notice, Consent, etc.
+- **ConsentType** - The type of consent presented to the user.
+For example, Prominent Notice, Consent, etc.

 - **CorrelationId** - A unique identifier used to link data from the client and the service for the purpose of debugging failures